triton-inference-server/server/docs/protocol/extension_model_repository.md

   message ModelIndex {
     // The name of the model.
     string name = 1;

+    // The version of the model.
+    string version = 2;

+    // The state of the model.
+    string state = 3;

+    // The reason, if any, that the model is in the given state. string reason = 4;
   }

   // An index entry for each model.